fred0r/HLStatsX-Windmill-Theme/README.md

 ## Return to default theme

-Each release includes a copy, called default-hlstatsx-files-(release-number).zip, of all the uneditted default HLStatsX files used in this theme.
+Each release includes an archive, called default-hlstatsx-files-(release-number).zip, of all the uneditted default HLStatsX files used in this theme.

 To return to using the default HLStatsx theme copy these files to your web server overwiting the custom ones.